-IF THE CLINICAL TRIALS OF OUR DRUG CANDIDATES FAIL, WE WILL NOT BE ABLE TO MARKET OUR DRUG CANDIDATES
+IF THE CLINICAL TRIALS OF OUR DRUG CANDIDATES FAIL, OUR DRUG CANDIDATES WILL NOT BE MARKETED, WHICH WOULD RESULT IN A DECREASE IN, OR COMPLETE ABSENCE OF, REVENUE

-To receive the regulatory approvals necessary for the sale of our drug candidates, we or our licensees must demonstrate through clinical trials that each drug candidate is safe and effective.
-If we or our licensees are unable to obtain regulatory approval of our drug candidates, we will not be able to market our drug candidates, which would result in a decrease in, or complete absence of, revenue.
+To receive the regulatory approvals necessary for the sale of our drug candidates, we or our licensees must demonstrate through preclinical studies and clinical trials that each drug candidate is safe and effective.
+If we or our licensees are unable to demonstrate that our drug candidates are safe and effective, our drug candidates will not receive regulatory approval and will not be marketed, which would result in a decrease in, or complete absence of, revenue.
+The clinical trial process is complex and uncertain.

-The clinical trial process is complex, uncertain and expensive.
-We incur substantial expense for, and devote significant time to, clinical trials, yet cannot be certain that the trials will ever result in the commercial sale of a product.
 Positive results from preclinical studies and early clinical trials do not ensure positive results in clinical trials designed to permit application for regulatory approval, called pivotal clinical trials.
 We may suffer significant setbacks in pivotal clinical trials, even after earlier clinical trials show promising results.
-Any of our drug candidates may produce undesirable side effects in humans that could cause us or regulatory authorities to interrupt, delay or halt clinical trials of a drug candidate.
+Any of our drug candidates may produce undesirable side effects in humans.
+These side effects could cause us or regulatory authorities to interrupt, delay or halt clinical trials of a drug candidate.
+These side effects could also result in the FDA or foreign regulatory authorities refusing to approve the drug candidate for any targeted indications.
 We, the FDA or foreign regulatory authorities may suspend or terminate clinical trials at any time if we or they believe the trial participants face unacceptable health risks.
 Clinical trials may fail to demonstrate that our drug candidates are safe or effective.
-Even if we or our licensees successfully complete clinical trials for our product candidates, our licensees might not file the required regulatory submissions in a timely manner and may not receive regulatory approval for the drug candidate.